AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 ***
 ## `Create or Update AssetType`

-Create or update an asset type with a specified identifer.
+Creates or updates an asset type with a specified identifer.

 When updating an asset type which is referenced by assets, the following behaviors may apply:
 - Deleting a metadata value on the asset type removes the metadata value on the resolved asset of any referenced asset​s.